ByteOfWaffle/Godot--first/README.md

 - Test your changes thoroughly
 - Update documentation if you're adding new features
 - Create issues for major changes and enhancements
-- Keep pull requests focused on a single feature or fix

 # 🌐 How to Set Up a Database for Accounts in XAMPP